nanw94/buggy-rating/README.md

 #### Pagination

 No pagination or "load more" for the comments
-Next page button doesn't get disabled even if it's alreay page 6 of 5.
+The Next page button doesn't get disabled even if it's alreay page 6 of 5.

 #### Content
 The Max Speed for a Lamborghini shouldn't be 25km/h